Disabilities Services in the Libraries

 The University of Colorado Libraries makes every effort to provide library services for disabled patrons.
 Please ask for assistance whenever you are having difficulty locating or obtaining an item or service.
 If you need services beyond those listed here or if you have any questions or suggestions, please contact us.
 For additional assistance on campus, contact Disability Services.

 Numerous other databases and library catalogs are also available through Chinook.
-Materials not available at UCB may usually be obtained by using Interlibrary Loan Services (303-492-6176).
+Materials not available at CU Boulder may usually be obtained by using Interlibrary Loan Services (303-492-6176).

 Norlin Library Facilities